Yellowhead wrasse: Distribution and habitat

 The yellowhead wrasse is widespread throughout the tropical and subtropical waters of the western Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico south to the north coast of Venezuela.

 The yellowhead wrasse is common on coral and sandy reefs and among rocks at depths down to about 60 m.
 It likes places with many small cavities where it can hide in case of danger.

 Biology

 The yellowhead wrasse is a predator that feeds mainly on small invertebrates such as crustaceans, molluscs, worms and echinoderms captured on the substrate or in the sand.
 Its prominent teeth help it to grasp crustaceans and to lever prey items off rocks.

 During its juvenile phase, this wrasse can behave like a cleaner fish.

 Like many other wrasses, the yellowhead wrasse is a protogynous hermaphrodite, starting life as a female and later becoming a male, changing sex when it is about 7 cm long.
 Mature males are territorial during the breeding season and gather in a lek.
 A daily migration from feeding grounds to spawning sites occurs, and large males tend to monopolize mates.

 Status and threats

 It is targeted for the aquarium trade, but it is not thought to be a major threat.
-This species is listed as least Concern (LC) on the UICN Red List.
+This species is listed as Least Concern (LC) on the IUCN Red List.